 N: Well at the moment, all I can say is Scotland and Wales are focused on their own needs and goals, so it’s made it very difficult to agree on a whole GB structure to move forward.
 But the work continues.

-N: Yes, and unfortunately our countries split up into four nations.
+N: Yes, and unfortunately our country is split up into four nations.
 But we are busy working on an exciting avenue which, if it comes to fruition, would be a big moment in British surf history.

-WL: And is national funding something that France, a country who obviously has had a lot better competitive success than us, has got?
+WL: And is national funding something that France, a country that obviously has had a lot better competitive success than us, has got?

 J: Yes, and I’m pretty sure that they have a proper stage developmental programme which is completely funded, and it makes a massive difference.